-Victoria Cozens, is a co-founder of East London’s specialty coffee roasters Perky Blenders.
+Victoria Cozens is a co-founder of East London’s speciality coffee roasters Perky Blenders.
 Since starting with her husband, Adam and her brother-in-law, Tom in 2015, she’s played a crucial part in building a brand that’s responsible, friendly and accessible to all.

 You might think this came from years in the coffee industry, countless contacts and heaps of help.
 But, this all came after I worked for 8 years in IT for an International Law firm and at the same time as starting a family!

 We spotted one of those glorious gaps in the market and invested in a 1kg coffee roaster and started out small.
 We worked hard in a small shed in our back garden.
 We focused on businesses in Walthamstow, built our name through events, networking and social media.
 Fortunately, locals couldn’t wait for 3rd wave coffee to hit the area and have been incredibly keen to support such a caring and conscious coffee company.

 HC: How long have you had your business and what was the catalyst for starting it?